bradleyplaydon/CSGOSkinfo/README.md

   * Sorting a paginated page by a certain skin field.
   * To have a forget password button on log in page.
   * Have the ability to add collections which are linked to skins so you can show what collections some skins are apart of.
-  * To have a search bar across the website so you can search for skins easily.
+  * To have a search bar across the website so you can search for skins easily currently this is only accessible by being an admin.
   * To be able to list and buy skins from other users in a marketplace section.

   ## Technologies used